JJhyeongg/FIR_FFT_Attn_YOLO/README.md

 # YOLO-FPSA: YOLO + Frequency Phase Self-Attention

 ##  Overview
-This repo modifies Ultralytics YOLO to add FFT-based frequency and phase attention for object detection in distorted or blurry or 물방울 images.
+This repo modifies Ultralytics YOLO to add FFT-based frequency and phase attention for small object detection.

 ##  How to Use